zeblueslip/fujungao.GitHub.io/_posts/2017-07-11-how-this-works.md

+--
+layout: post
-# How this work
+title: How this work
+date: 2017-07-11
+categories: blog
+tags: [notice]
+description: Why I creat this blog?
+---

 This is an experimental blog, for recording and sharing what I have learned, see and hear.

 I have not thought of a suitable name, so it is just **A BLOG**.

 I am currently studying Sciences Po, major in Human rights.
 I have a number of interest, which I will share about in this Blog, including: